brendan-myers/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/5_patch_mgmt.md

 If an approved patch is reported as missing, the option you choose in **Compliance reporting**, such as `Critical` or `Medium`, determines the severity of the compliance violation reported in System Manager **Compliance**.

 5. In the **Patch exceptions** section in the **Rejected patches - optional** text box, enter `system-release.*` This will [reject patches](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-approved-rejected-package-name-formats.html) to new Amazon Linux releases that may advance you beyond the [Patch Manager supported operating systems](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-supported-oses.html) prior to your testing new releases.
-1. For Linux operating systems, you can optionally define an [alternative patch source repository]( https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-alt-source-repository.html).
-Choose the **X** in the **Patch sources** area to remove the empty patch source definition.
 1. Choose **Create patch baseline** and you will go to the **Patch Baselines** page where the AWS provided default patch baselines, and your custom baseline, are displayed.